Are Autoimmunity, PTSD, and Addiction Connected?

 Imagine for a moment that you and I are going to write and produce a TV show.
 It is going to be one of those doctor and patient action drama shows.
 You know the ones where some doctor figures things out just in time by remembering some rare detail from a textbook.
 We are going to need a character that is personally flawed enough to relate.
 They will need a Sherlock Holmes like talent for deductive reasoning and an elephant’s memory for the rare and weird aspects of medicine.
 If we can come up with enough hair-raising life or death scenarios, minus the guns and aliens, we will have hit.

-What if our TV show focused on solving chronic illnesses?
+What if our TV show focused on actually solving chronic illnesses – not just treating symptoms?

 It is day one and Patient A comes into our TV version of a doctor’s office to review their lab tests.
-There are signs of chronic inflammation, nutritional deficiencies, a breakdown of their mucosal membrane, an overgrowth of microorganisms in their small intestine, poor liver function and their genetic testing shows that this was all inevitable.
+There are signs of chronic inflammation, nutritional deficiencies, a breakdown of their mucosal membrane, an overgrowth of microorganisms in their small intestine, poor liver function, and their genetic testing shows that this was all inevitable with a modern diet and lifestyle.

 Patient B and C have surprisingly similar results.
 The genetic tests are different but help explain many of their specific symptoms and sensitivities.

 It is day two and our three patients are back in the clinic to meet with our show’s quirky acupuncturist who specializes in chronic distress and embodied trauma.
-Each patient is asked a hundred personal questions about how they move, breathe, and feel inside their bodies.
+Each patient is asked about 50 very personal questions about how they move, breathe, and feel inside their bodies.

 Patient A loves how much the acupuncture has helped and is given some daily stretching exercises and some pain relieving breathwork practices.
 They are also astounded to learn that their nervous system is experiencing the chronic pain as a physical attack, which is making them stressed out and their immune system even more aggressive.
 They have a long-term choice to reduce stress and gradually reverse the momentum of their condition or go on immune suppressant drugs that will likely do more harm than good in the long term.